For Kids

 Visit the Zion Nature Center

 This interactive children's museum is a perfect place to learn about the geology, animals, and history of Zion.
-Explore different habitats, listen to bird songs and canyon tree frog calls, and watch flash flood videos.
-The Nature Center is located near the South Campground, and can be accessed via the Pa’rus Trail.
-Limited parking is available.
+Explore unique habitats, listen to bird songs or canyon tree frog calls, and watch impressive flash flood videos.
+The Nature Center is located near the South Campground and can be accessed via the Pa’rus Trail.
+Limited parking may be available.

 Every Kid Outdoors logo